mofr/VulkanSDLApp/README.md

 Textures
 --------

 **obj file vt**

-The origin at the lower-left corner, meaning the Y-axis (or 't' coordinate) increases from bottom to top
+The origin at the lower-left corner, meaning the Y-axis (or 't' coordinate) increases from bottom to top.

+I inverse V value during loading to match with images top-to-bottom layout.

 **stb_image**